South Asian river dolphin: Behaviour and life history

 South Asian river dolphins appear to be active throughout the day.
 Living in flowing waters, they swim almost constantly with only brief periods of sleep, which add up to seven hours per day.
 They swim on their sides when in shallow water.
 River dolphins generally surface with the rostrum, head, and dorsal fin breaking the water and rarely breach or raise the tail fluke, though surface activity can vary based on age, distance from shore and time of day.
 Diving may last as long as eight minutes among adults and subadults; dives of newborns and juveniles are not as long.

 River dolphins are typically seen alone or in groups of up to 10 individuals, though enough natural resources may attract up to 30 dolphins.
 Individuals do not appear to have strong social bonds, outside of mothers and calves.
 Living in shallow river environments with acoustic obstacles, these dolphins echolocate using repetitive clicks spaced 10 to 100 milliseconds apart.
 Their clicks are about one octave below those of oceanic toothed whales of comparable size, meaning that they provide less information about the location of an object, but the dolphins' maxillary crests likely compensate by providing greater directional sensitivity.
-Vocalizations used for communication include bursts and twitterings.
+Vocalisations used for communication include bursts and twitterings.

 River dolphins feed mainly on fish and shrimp.
-In one study, around 46% of prey items were found to be bottom-dwelling species, while 31% were near the surface, and 23% occupied the middle of the column.
-The most frequently taken prey are catfish, barbs, glass perches, spiny eels, gobies, and prawns.
+In one meta study, around 46% of prey items were found to be bottom-dwelling species, while 31% were near the surface, and 23% occupied the middle of the column.
+The most frequently taken prey are bagrid catfish, barbs, glass perches, spiny eels, gobies, and prawns.
 When hunting at the surface, dolphins listen for the movements of schooling fish which are then herded with spins, side-swimming, and lobtailing.
 Echolocation signals are not frequently used at the surface, since many fish at this level can hear ultrasound.
 At the mid-surface level, the dolphins use more echolocation clicks to find prey hidden in clutter and vegetation as far as 20 m away.
 They flush out bottom-dwelling prey by digging around.

 Little is known about reproduction in these river dolphins.
 Courtship and mating behaviour for the Ganges species has been documented from March to May, when the water level is lower, and involves multiple males chasing one female and ends with one of the males earning the right to mate.
 Calves are born around a year later.
 Births in the Ganges river dolphin appear to be most frequent between December and January and between March and May.
 For Indus river dolphins, newborns are most commonly seen between April and May.
 Indus river dolphins calves are around 70 cm long at birth and may nurse for up to a year.
 They eat their first solid food within a couple months.
 South Asian river dolphins reach sexual maturity at around ten years, though males may not reach their adult size until 20 years.
 Growth layers in the teeth suggest South Asian river dolphins can live up to 30 years.